Problem Description

 Solution

-Here is a complete, fully functional Expert Advisor (EA) based on the Relative Vigor Index (RVI) for MetaTrader 4.
+Here is a complete, fully functional Expert Advisor (trading robot) for MetaTrader 4 based on the Relative Vigor Index (RVI) crossover strategy.

 Strategy Logic

-- Buy Signal: The RVI Main line crosses above the Signal line.
+- Buy Signal: The RVI Main line crosses above the RVI Signal line.

-- Sell Signal: The RVI Main line crosses below the Signal line.
+- Sell Signal: The RVI Main line crosses below the RVI Signal line.

 MQL4 Code